 Surely, the most notorious term is "escaping".
 Everyone is taking it as "making data clean", "making data safe", "escaping dangerous characters".
 While all these terms are essentially vague and ambiguous.
 At the same time, in the mind of average PHP user, "escaping" is strongly connected to the old

-mysql_real_escape_thing, so they have all these matters intermixed, resulting the oldest and callousest of PHP superstitions - "
+mysql_real_escape_thing, so they have all these matters intermixed, resulting in the oldest and most callous of PHP superstitions - "

 *_escape_string prevents from injection attack" while we already learned it is far from it.

 Instead, the only proper term should be "formatting".
 While "escaping" should designate only particular part of string formatting.

 The same goes for every other word from the list of "sanitizing", "filtering", "prepared statements" and the like.
 Think of the meaning (or, rather, if it has any certain meaning at all) before using a word.